sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Finds all empty files and directories int the current dir and all sub-dir
 24. List all the files with a .gif extention in the current working dir and all is sub-dir.
 25. Decodes acrostics that use the first letter of each line
+26. Parses web severs logs in TVS format as input and displaysthe 11 hosts or IP addresses which did the most requests